Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </figure>

-It is equivalent to the following build parameter:
+It is the set of variant values for `sm_arch` you'd get for the following build parameter when building PyTorch:

 <figure>
 <figcaption>Listing 6.
 Setting target GPU architectures for a PyTorch build</figcaption>